axeolotl69/stalactite/content/notes/psych/the brain/brain function.md

 - involved with <u>auditory perception</u>, and plays an important role in memory, aspects of visual perception (identifying objects/faces) and emotional responses to sensory information and memories
 - **primary auditory cortex** receives and processes sound from both ears
 - <mark style="background: #4D908E;">broca's area</mark>
-	- case study of "tan" 1861
+	- case study of "tan" 1861, [[notes/psych/research method/quantitative research methods#case studies|longitudinal design]]
-	- louis leborgne lost ability to speak at age 30, only able t pronounce "tan". all other intellectual capacities remained
+	- louis leborgne lost ability to speak at age 30, only able to pronounce "tan". all other intellectual capacities remained
 	- loss of articulated speech is now known as Broca's aphasia
 	- autopsy revealed lesion in the frontal area of the <mark style="background: #90BE6D;">left hemisphere</mark>
 - <mark style="background: #4D908E;">wernicke's area</mark>